 If you’re recently engaged and embarking on planning your wedding, then huge congratulations to you!
 What a fabulous time in life and what a plethora of amazing adventures there are in store as you design and plan your day.

-We love the romance and beauty of a wedding here at Bespoke HQ, yet we’re highly experienced pragmatists and logistics specialists and we know that unique weddings don’t come without a gargantuan effort and careful planning.
+We love the romance and beauty of a marquee wedding here, yet we’re highly experienced pragmatists and logistics specialists and we know that unique weddings don’t come without a gargantuan effort and careful planning.
 This is even truer when you’re planning a marquee wedding and essentially building your venue from the ground up.

 Planning a Marquee Wedding – Stand-Out Top Tip